quanticsoul4772/zendesk-ai-integration/INSTALLATION.md

 - Ensure your IP is allowed in the Network Access settings
 - Verify your database user credentials
 - Test the connection string directly

-**General MongoDB Connection Issues**

-**Symptoms**: Error messages about failing to connect to MongoDB

-**Solutions**:
-- Ensure MongoDB is running on your machine
-- Check your connection string in the `.env` file
-- For MongoDB Atlas, ensure your IP is allowed in the network access settings
-- Check that your username and password are correct
-- Run `python install_mongodb.py` to reconfigure MongoDB

-### Download and Checksum Issues

-**Symptoms**: Errors during download or checksum verification failures

-**Solutions**:
-- Check your internet connection and try again
-- For checksum failures, try skipping verification: `SKIP_CHECKSUM_VERIFY=true python install.py`
-- Download files manually from the GitHub repository if automated downloads fail
-- If using a custom branch or fork, ensure the checksums in `install.py` match the actual files

 ### API Key Issues